Menieleven/LITA-PROJECT-2/README.md

 ORDER BY
   cancellation_count DESC
 ```
-H Find the total number of active and canceled subscriptions.
+H. Find the total number of active and canceled subscriptions.
 ```
    SELECT
   SUM(CASE WHEN SubscriptionType = 'active' THEN 1 ELSE 0 END) AS active_subscriptions,